NCUSAR Publications

 The Hon.
 Molly Williamson, Adjunct Scholar, Middle East Institute; Immediate Past Senior Foreign Policy Advisor to the Secretary of Energy

-Ms. Randa Fahmy Hudome, President, Fahmy Hudome International; Former Associate Deputy Secretary of Energy
+The Hon.
+Randa Fahmy-Hudome, President, Fahmy-Hudome International; Former Associate Deputy Secretary of Energy

 Ms. Sarah Ladislaw, Senior Fellow, Energy and National Security Program, Center for Strategic and International Studies